usccolumbia/materialsatlas/docs/user-guide/tcsp.md

 ### Background on Template based Crystal Structure Prediction

-Crystal structure prediction is an essential step of computational materials design.
-Indeed, while many materials properties can be computed nowadays with _ab-initio_ computations.
-Those computed properties are only relevant if they are evaluated on a compound (i.e., a stoichiometry and crystal structure) stable enough to be formed.
-Crystal structure prediction can be quite useful for experimentalists too.
+Crystal structure prediction is an essential step of computational materials design or discovery.
+While many materials properties can be computed nowadays with _ab-initio_ computations, they usually requires the availability of the crystal structures.
+Those computed properties are only meaningful if they are evaluated on a compound (i.e., a stoichiometry and crystal structure) stable enough to be formed.
+Crystal structure prediction can be useful for experimentalists too.
 For instance, when only powder XRD experiments are available after synthesis of a new compound, a theoretical suggestion of a likely structure can tremendously help the structure refinement and determination for example.

-The most common approach in the field of crystal structure prediction is to treat it as an optimization problem. [^1] Researchers use optimization algorithms to search for the minimum of the relevant thermodynamic potential (e.g., the energy at 0 K, 0 atm) by varying the crystal's degrees of freedom (lattice constants, atomic positions).
-This optimization is extremely challenging as the energy landscape is very rugged and full of local minima.
-Very computationally expensive advanced optimization techniques (e.g., simulated annealing and genetic algorithm) are usually necessary to tackle this optimization problem.
+The most common approach in the field of crystal structure prediction is to treat it as an optimization problem. [^3] Researchers use optimization algorithms to search for the minimum of the relevant thermodynamic potential (e.g., the energy at 0 K, 0 atm) by varying the crystal's degrees of freedom (lattice constants, atomic positions).
+This optimization is extremely challenging as the energy landscape is very rugged and full of local minima and the energy evaluation using DFT is very computationally expensive and slow.
+Advanced optimization techniques (e.g., simulated annealing and genetic algorithm) are usually necessary to tackle this optimization problem.
+TCSP chooses a simpler but much faster approach for crystal structure prediction using template based element subsitition.
+A related work is the paper in [^4]

-In a departure to this traditional approach, the methods we have developed use a combination of data mining and _ab-initio_ computations in the density functional theory (DFT) framework to tackle this problem with a limited computational budget.
-The basic idea is to learn the chemical rules governing phase stability from a database of experimentally known compounds.
-Embedding those rules in a mathematical model, we can predict what are the most likely compounds to form in a given chemical system.
-Finally, the last step consists of testing those candidates for stability using _ab-initio_ computations ([see Phase Diagram](phase-diagram.md)).

 ### The Template/Substitution based Structure Prediction Method